 Why does it feel like an amusement park ride?
 Well, the roads in the north are very bumpy and rough.
 Your bum will probably leave your seat over parts of the drive as you sit in their air-conditioned van.
 And if you are a taller person, then your head might hit the van’s ceiling a few times.
 We were lucky to have the newest van in their fleet, making it less bumpy than the older models.

 How much is the tour?
-The tour is $45 plus tax for one adult.
-Expensive, but for approximately six hours of historical stories of Cumberland Island, plus the chance to see the north end, it is a good deal.
+The tour is $65 plus tax for all ages.
+Expensive, but for approximately 5-6 hours of historical stories of Cumberland Island, plus the chance to see the north end, it is a good deal.
 It’s also a fantastic way to see the highlights for a day trip to Cumberland Island.

 Tours book up fast, especially on the weekends.
 For more information about the tour and how to book, visit the website here.